ziks29/bcn/DOCKER.md

 ### Standard Deployment

 For production:
-1. Update `NEXTAUTH_SECRET` with a secure random string
+1. Update `NEXTAUTH_SECRET` with a secure random string (use: `openssl rand -base64 32`)
-2. Update `POSTGRES_PASSWORD` with a strong password
-3. Update `NEXTAUTH_URL` to your production domain (https://blainenews.n9xo.xyz)
+2. Update `NEXTAUTH_URL` to your production domain (https://blainenews.n9xo.xyz)
-4. Consider using Docker secrets for sensitive data
-5. Add SSL/TLS certificates
+3. Ensure Docker volume is backed up regularly
-6. Configure a reverse proxy (nginx, Caddy)
+4. Configure a reverse proxy (nginx, Caddy) with SSL/TLS

 ### Watchtower Auto-Deployment with GitHub